Vengeance (2001): Preliminary matches

-The opening match was a tag team match between Scotty 2 Hotty and Albert, and Christian and Test.
-Before the match had even started, Scotty and Albert started attacking Christian and Test.
-Scotty dominated in the beginning but Test soon tagged in.
+The opening match was a tag team match between Scotty 2 Hotty, and Albert, and Christian, and Test.
+Before the match had even started, Scotty, and Albert started attacking Christian, and Test.
+Scotty dominated in the beginning, but Test soon tagged in.
 Albert, who was of Test's size, then tagged in.
-Scotty and Albert double-teamed Test before Christian attacked Scotty.
-Test and Christian took the opportunity and assaulted Scotty and prevented him from tagging in Albert.
+Scotty, and Albert double-teamed Test before Christian attacked Scotty.
+Test, and Christian took the opportunity, and assaulted Scotty, preventing him from tagging in Albert.
 Scotty fought them out, however, and tagged in Albert.
 Albert dominated both of them, and set Christian up for a Baldo Bomb, but Test pulled Albert out of the ring.
 Scotty hit Christian with a bulldog, and attempted a Worm, but Christian knocked him down.
 Christian tried to hit the Worm, but Albert stopped him.
 Test made the save by hitting Albert with a big boot.
 Scotty hit a bulldog on Test, and hit a Worm.
 Christian tried to hit Scotty with an Unprettier, but Albert hit Christian with a Baldo Bomb for the victory.

-The second match was between Edge and William Regal for Edge's WWF Intercontinental Championship.
-In the beginning of the match, Edge had the advantage, showing his speed and agility.
+The second match was between Edge, and William Regal for Edge's WWF Intercontinental Championship.
+At the beginning of the match, Edge had the advantage, showing his speed, and agility.
 However, Regal threw Edge out of the ring, and knocked him against the barricade.
-In the ring, Regal hit Edge with a series of European uppercuts and reversed a sunset flip into a knee drop.
+In the ring, Regal hit Edge with a series of European uppercuts, and reversed a sunset flip into a knee drop.
 Edge fought back and got several near-falls before Regal knocked Edge with a forearm smash but Edge kicked Regal to the outside.
-On the ring apron, Edge tried to hit Regal, a diving spear on the floor but Regal sidestepped and Edge crashed the ring steel steps.
+On the ring apron, Edge tried to hit Regal with a diving spear on the floor but Regal sidestepped and Edge crashed into the ring steel steps.
 As the referee was distracted, Regal took out a pair of brass knuckles from under the ring and stuffed them into his tights.
 In the ring, Regal hit Edge with a powerbomb and two double underhook suplexes.
 Regal then hit Edge with a series of brutal kicks and, when the referee turned around, he took out his brass knuckles.
 Edge immediately speared Regal to win and retain his title.